bbuck/clox/README.md

       intelligently by using `ChunkWriteConstant` now.
 If you write a 256th constant (256 > uint8_t max value) then the number is split into two 8-bit values and pushed into the code along with the new `kOpConstant16` opcode in a big-endian format.

+### Saved for later

+I'd really like to take on **Chapter 14, Challenge 3**'s "Hardcore Mode" (implementing my own allocation tools) but for the time being I'm going to pass on it for the sake of moving on with the chapters as I feel like this particular challenge is pretty large and my experience with C is fairly limited.
+But saving it for later to allow me to come back and take a stab at it.